AndyDentFree/DDD19/README.md

 There will possibly be a bunch of other relevant pages linked here which don't appear in my 20 minute session.
 Bookmark this site as it will continue to be updated over the next few weeks.

-Longer form writing by [Andy Dent on Medium][adMedium] includes an [initial article on Supernova][sn1] and will have more based on this conference material, coming in later August.
+Longer form writing by [Andy Dent on Medium][adMedium] includes an [initial article on Supernova][sn1] and will have more based on this conference material, along with a [Touchgram walkthrough showing the UI generated][tgcanva].

 ## MenuAnimation Sample Art and Code